 Best AFFI 2017 Conference Paper; Media coverage: Les Echos

-About 7% of M&A bids are voluntarily disclosed by the bidders prior to the signature of a definitive agreement.
+Some M&A bids are voluntarily disclosed by the bidders prior to the signature of a definitive agreement.
 Why is this happening?
-We propose an “announce-to-signal” explanation to these early announcements: they allow bidders to signal to target shareholders high synergies so as to overcome negotiation frictions and improve success rates.
+We propose an “announce-to-signal” explanation: Early announcements allow bidders to signal to target shareholders high synergies so as to overcome negotiation frictions and improve success rates.
 We show that negotiation frictions predict earlier announcements.
 Early announced transactions are associated with higher expected synergies, offer premium, completion rates, and public competition.
-Moreover, bidder announcement returns do not suggest overpayment and the existence of agency issues in these transactions.